 Small Business Retirement Plans in Omaha, NE | Correct Capital

-Owning a small business comes with a mountain of daily, monthly, and annual tasks to ensure things run smoothly — navigating the complexities of a small business retirement plan shouldn't be one of them.
-Correct Capital currently manages over 37 plans for a variety of types of businesses, and represents over $212 million in total plan assets* nationwide.
-To set up a retirement plan for your small business, or learn what we can do for business owners, call Correct Capital today at 314-930-401K or contact us online.
+Owning a small business involves a plethora of moving parts and tasks to ensure things run smoothly — setting up and maintaining a small business retirement plan doesn't have to be one of them.
+Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* throughout the country.
+To set up a retirement plan for your small business, or learn what we can do for business owners, call Correct Capital today at 314-930-401K or contact us through our website.

 *as of March 2024